Braised Whole Fish (Branzino) (红烧鱼 Hong Shao Yu)

 - ~1 cup hot water4

 - Clean the fish thoroughly.
 Make sure the fish is gutted, descaled, and without gills.
 Removing the fins is optional.
-For more detailed steps, check out steps 1 to 3 from my previous post for Creamy Fish Soup.
+For more detailed steps, follow the directions in my article on how to clean a fish.

 - Cut three diagonal slits on each side and sprinkle the pinch of kosher salt all over the body and inside the fish.
 Be sure to include salt in the slits.
 Leave the fish marinating in salt on the kitchen counter while preparing the other ingredients.
 For fresh fish, 5 minutes is enough.
 For previously frozen fish, leave it to marinate for at least 15 minutes.